Speeds up the downloads.

-Messages Server brings the collaborative power of instant messaging to your organisation.
-Workgroups can transfer files securely, share group messages, conduct audio conferences — even broadcast a presentation, movie or photo slideshow to other Messages users running OS X.
+Messages Server brings the collaborative power of instant messaging to your organization.
+Workgroups can transfer files securely, share group messages, conduct audio conferences, even broadcast a presentation, movie, or photo slideshow to other Messages users running macOS.

 NetInstall.
 Effortless.
 Across the board.

-NetInstall is designed for administrators who manage operating system installations and software updates for their organisations.
+NetInstall is designed for administrators who manage operating system installations and software updates for their organizations.
 It’s the perfect IT assistant.
-It performs automated software installations — whether a new version of OS X, a specific suite of applications for a workgroup or both.
-It eliminates the expense of distributing software on discs.
+It performs automated software installations — whether a new version of macOS, a specific suite of applications for a workgroup, or both.
+It eliminates the expense of distributing software on disk.
 And it saves administrators from having to configure each system in person.